Payger/woocommerce-gateway/README.txt

 = Do I need to have a Payger account? =

 Yes.
 Before using the plugin you will need to register on [Payger](https://payger.com) as Business.
-This will allow you to generate a Key that would than be needed to configure the plugin and start showing cryptocurrencies as a payment option.
+This will allow you to generate a Key and Secret pair that would than be needed to configure the plugin and start showing cryptocurrencies as a payment option.

 = How will underpaid orders work? =